Eyevinn/hls-monitor/README.md

 Possible inconsistencies and errors are:
   - Media sequence counter issues.
   - Discontinuity sequence counter issues.
   - Media sequence length should be consistent.
-The default is 6000ms but can be configured via the env `HLS_MONITOR_INTERVAL`.
+The default is at least 6000ms but can be configured via the env `HLS_MONITOR_INTERVAL`.
   - Playlist is updating correctly.

 ## Setup